amzker/ParrotSec-Andy-Builder/README.md

 With full depends added

 **9.why custom package blocked**
-> i blocked custom package due to security issue
+> ii blocked custom package due to security issue
 You can setup OWN REPO, and make own packages & add For nightly updates & Security patch, That only ii push II not uploaded that source